-- 1. Adjust air control to "High" position (all the way to the left). - 2.
+- 1. Adjust the Air Control, located under the Ash Shelf, all the way to the left to the "High" position.
+(Figure 1). - 2.
 Place crumpled newspaper in the centre of the heater and crisscross with several pieces of small dry kindling.
 Ignite the paper and leave the door ajar approximately 1"(25mm) 4"(100mm) until the kindling is fully ignited and engulfed in flame. - 3.
-After the kindling is burnt down 50%, add 2-3 small splits or small logs 1"(25mm) diameter.
-Crack the door open approximately 1"(25mm) 2"(100mm) until the wood kindling is fully ignited. - 4.
+After the kindling is burnt down 50%, add 2-3 small split pieces or small logs 1"(25mm) diameter.
+Crack the door open approximately 1"(25mm) 2"(100mm) until the start-up wood is fully ignited. - 4.
 When the start-up fuel is burnt down 50%, and a good coal base exists add your regular fuel.
-Close the door and begin normal operation after and wood has ignited.
-If the fuel load is slow to ignite crack the door open 1" to 2"(25mm 50mm).
+Close the door and begin normal operation after the wood has ignited.
+If the fuel load is slow to ignite, crack the door open 1" to 2"(25mm 50mm).
 Close the door as soon as the fuel ignites.
-Repeat if flames start to die out.
+If the flames falter or go out, crack the door open again until the fuel re-ignites, then close the door.